open-engineering-platform/.github/profile/README.md

 ⸻

-2. Product Model — How does it evolve?
+2. Product Dimension — How does it evolve?

-The Product Model describes how ideas become working software.
+The Product Dimension describes how ideas become working software.
 ```
 Portfolio
 │